uwla/vue-data-table/README.md

 }
 ```

-**Note**: in the example above, we ommitted other options that should be present in the `parameters` object.
+**Note**: in the example above, we omitted some lines of code to keep it clean.

 #### Triggering events